+Agg ression Beł aviors

+Responses/Consequence -----------------------

-Respon ses/Consequenc e Aggression Behaviors Intervention(s) Minimum Based on mitigating circumstances Maximum Based on aggravating circumstances Circumstances for Considerations Aggression, Other Level 2 A verbal or physical interaction betweer two or more students, which is more severe than "horseplay," but if undeterred, may lead to a fight.
+Minimum Based on mitigating aggravating circumstances

+Maximum Based on

+Aggression, Other Level 2 A verbal or physical interaction between two or more students, which is more severe than "horseplay," but if undeterred, may lead to a fight.
 Includes inappropriate arguing, shouting, posturing, shoving or scuffling.
-Includes the act of instigating or encouraging the confrontation or fighting between others through rumors gossip or relaying inflammatory information.
-Apology skills training Social Skills Training Peer Group Session Emotional Regulation training 5-8 I: Out-of-school Suspension (6- 10 Days) Mitigating Circumstances Remorse/ accountability Cooperation Past positive behavior Does not meet definition of other infractions of a seemingly higher level Prior interventions failed to change behavior Verbal Provocation Level 2 Use of language or gestures that may incite another person or other people to fight.
+Includes the act of instigating or encouraging the confrontation or fighting between others through rumors, gossip or relaying inflammatory information.
+K-4 Apology skills training Social Skills Training Peer Group Session Emotional Regulation training 5-8 Above options Behavior Support Plan Social Skills Training Social/Peer Group I: Out-of-school Suspension (6- 10 Days) Mitigating Circumstances Remorse/ accountability Cooperation Past positive behavior Does not meet definition of other infractions of a seemingly higher level Aggravating Circumstances Evidence of premeditation Harm or impact to others Prior interventions failed to change behavior Disruption to the learning Environment Does not meet definition of other infractions of a seemingly lower level

+Verbal Provocation Level 2 Use of language or gestures that may incite another person or other people to fight.
 (Includes communication through digital media) K-4 Apology skills training.
-Contract - no contact Skills Training - Emotional Regulation, Mediation 5-8 Above options Restorative Lesson/Activity - Apology, campaign positive words Research the rights and responsibilities of speech A: Conference with School Official K: Long-term Suspension Mitigating Circumstances- First occurrence It is plausible that the student did not have a good understanding of actions or words.
-Issue was kept private Effort was made by student to seek adult help Recklessness Level 2 Unintentional, careless behavior that may pose a safety or health risk for others.
+Contract - no contact Skills Training - Emotional Regulation, Mediation 5-8 Above options Restorative Lesson/Activity - Apology, campaign positive words Research the rights and responsibilities of speech A: Conference with School Official K: Long-term Suspension Circumstances-

+Recklessness Level 2 Unintentional, careless behavior that may pose a safety or health risk for others.
 May Include verbal provocation.
-Apology skills A: Conference with School Official I: Out-of-school Suspension (6- 10 Days) Mitigating Circumstances- Minimal impact to others Behaviors self corrected or were immediately stopped It is plausible that student would not recognize or perceive the behavior as risky Aggravating Circumstances- Incident was carried out long enough for students to stop the behavior.
+K-4 Apology skills training School Expectations training 5-8 Above options Self Regulation Training Restorative Lesson/Activity- making safety signs or announcements.
+A: Conference with School Official I: Out-of-school Suspension (6- 10 Days) Mitigating Circumstances- Minimal impact to others Behaviors self corrected or were immediately stopped It is plausible that student would not recognize or perceive the behavior as risky Aggravating Circumstances- Incident was carried out long enough for students to stop the behavior.
 The behaviors had to be stopped by others and would not have stopped otherwise.
 It is understood that the behavior was risky.